suika2engine/suika2/doc/tutorial.md

 This document explains how to make a visual novel using Suika2.
 It's very easy.

-Are you ready?
+Ready?
 Let's get started!

 ## Preparation

-We use Windows here.
+We'll use Windows here.

 Firstly, [download](https://luxion.jp/s2/en/) the Suika2 binary.